Online, in-person or both: Across Virginia, school reopening is the hot-button issue of the summer

 In Charlottesville and Albemarle County, teachers are pushing school leaders to opt for an online-only start to the school year, citing concerns about student learning, their own health and the welfare of the broader community.

-“I have my own children and I cherish them like all parents do, and I just wasn’t willing for them to be guinea pigs,” said Vicki Hobson, an instructional coach in Albemarle County, who helped to write an open letter to district leadership this week urging them to offer all virtual classes.
+“I have my own children and I cherish them like all parents do, and I just wasn’t willing for them to be guinea pigs,” said Vicki Hobson, an instructional coach in Albemarle who helped to write an open letter to district leadership last week urging them to offer all-virtual classes.

 Teachers have said that planning for all-virtual classes now would give the schools time to improve the online offerings.
 Any of the proposed plans along with the reality of positive cases temporarily closing schools means virtual learning will be a key component for students regardless of whether there are in-person classes.